mvmjacobs/SomeStuff/ai_context.md

 ### Mediator Pattern

 The Mediator pattern is implemented using the MediatR library.
-The requests (queries and commands) and handlers are located in the `Application` folder.
+The requests (queries and commands) and handlers are located in the `Application/Mediator` folder.

--   `Application/Queries/GetItemsQuery.cs`: A query to get a list of items.
+-   `Application/Mediator/Queries/GetItemsQuery.cs`: A query to get a list of items.
--   `Application/Commands/CreateItemCommand.cs`: A command to create a new item.
+-   `Application/Mediator/Commands/CreateItemCommand.cs`: A command to create a new item.
--   `Application/Handlers/`: This directory contains the handlers for the queries and commands.
+-   `Application/Mediator/Handlers/`: This directory contains the handlers for the queries and commands.
 -   `Controllers/MediatorController.cs`: A controller that uses MediatR to send requests.

 ## How to Contribute